Broker service and expertise is a winning combination with SMEs

 If you’d like to receive these updates please contact your Vero representative or follow Vero on LinkedIn.

 Source: The SME Insurance Index report research was conducted by BrandMatters.
 See www.brandmatters.com.au

-Disclaimer: AAI Limited ABN 48 005 297 807 trading as Vero Insurance (Vero) has prepared this Vero SME Insurance Index Report & Infographic (Report) for general information purposes only.
-Vero and its related bodies corporate do not assume or accept any liability whatsoever (including liability for special, indirect, consequential or incidental damages, or damages for loss of profits, revenue or loss of use) arising out of or relating to this Report & Infographic or the information it contains.
-Vero and its related bodies corporate do not invite reliance upon or accept responsibility for the information it provides on or through this Report & Infographic.
-Vero and its related bodies corporate do not give any guarantees, undertakings or warranties concerning the accuracy, reliability, completeness or currency of the information provided.
-This Report & Infographic is not a recommendation or statement of opinion about whether a reader should acquire insurance from Vero (or its related bodies corporate) or services from any insurance intermediary or otherwise alter their business arrangements.
-This Report & Infographic is based on commissioned research by Vero and should not be used as the basis for any decision in relation to the acquisition or disposal of insurance products or the use of broker services.
+AAI Limited ABN 48 005 297 807 trading as Vero Insurance (Vero) has prepared the Vero SME Insurance Index Report (Report) & Webinar.
+The information in the Report & Webinar is general information only and is not intended to be relied upon – please make your own enquiries.
+Subject to any rights you may have under any law, Vero and its related bodies corporate do not assume or accept any legal responsibility for any loss or damage, including loss of business or profits or any other indirect loss, relating to the Webinar & Report.
+Vero and its related bodies corporate do not guarantee the accuracy, reliability, completeness or currency of the information provided.
+The Webinar & Report are not a recommendation or statement of opinion about whether a reader or viewer should acquire insurance from Vero (or its related bodies corporate) or services from any insurance intermediary or otherwise alter their business arrangements.
+The Webinar & Report are based on commissioned research by Vero and should not be used as the basis for any decision in relation to the acquisition or disposal of insurance products or the use of broker services.
 Readers should confirm information and interpretation of information by seeking independent advice.